-If you have a love of health and fitness and would like to teach its importance to the next generation, consider a health and physical education degree.
+If you have a love of health and fitness and would like to teach its importance to the next generation, consider a health and physical education degree for grades PK-12 from Wayne State College.
 Today’s culture places much importance on a healthy lifestyle.
 What better way to further that purpose than to become a health and P.E. teacher?
 At Wayne State, you’ll study anatomy, exercise physiology, and biomechanics – all important things to understand as a teacher of health and physical education.
-With a degree in education and an endorsement in health and P.E., you’ll be prepared to teach all ages (PK-12).
+With a health and physical education degree (PK-12), you’ll be prepared to teach all ages.

 Percent of recent WSC graduates employed or in graduate school